ibm-cloud-docs/vmwaresolutions/conref.md

 {: note}
 {: #note-orderinginstance-resource-group}

-Click **Browse configurations** to open the **Instance configuration manager** side panel.
-In this side panel, you can choose a configuration from the list of saved configuration templates to update it and then save it as a new configuration template, or to delete it.
+Click **Browse configurations** to open the configuration manager side panel.
+Here, you can choose a configuration from the list of saved templates to update it and then save it as a new configuration template.
 {: #paraone-orderinginstance-inst-config}

-If you do not see any configuration names in the **Instance configuration manager**, then you do not have any existing saved configuration templates and might want to create one.
-To create a new configuration, specify settings for your instance first as a configuration template without placing an order.
+If you do not see any configurations in the list, then you do not have any saved templates and might want to create one.
+To create a configuration, first specify the settings for your instance as a configuration template without placing an order.
 To save the settings, click **Save configuration** on the **Summary** pane.
 {: #paratwo-orderinginstance-inst-config}

 Select whether to order a new primary instance or a secondary instance for an existing primary instance.